When I first wrote this on another blog, I thought most language learners would be pretty sure of “which foreign language to learn.”

 8. Russian (русский / Rússkiy)

-If you’re interested in Travel and Tourism as an Indian businessperson, Kerala and Goa are important destinations for Russian tourists that brings millions of Dollars to the Indian economy every year.
-And as the trend continues, it becomes clearer that India will need more Russian proficient workforce to cater for the continuous influx of Russian-speaking tourists.
+And as the trend continues, it becomes clearer that India will need a more Russian-proficient workforce to cater to the continuous influx of Russian-speaking tourists.

 9. Portuguese (Português)

 While you might think Portugal when you think Portuguese, Brazilian Portuguese is the official language of Brazil.

 With more than 250 million speakers worldwide, Portuguese is the sixth most extensively spoken globally, making it one of the top 10 major foreign languages to learn in India.

 Goa is the best place to learn Portuguese in India thanks to Portuguese-speaking locals, and many Lusophone activities, including the screening of Portuguese films, cultural programs, music concerts, events, seminars, and many more.